cap-js/docs/advanced/troubleshooting.md

 |  | Explanation |
 | --- | ---- |
-| _Root Cause_ | Most probably, this error is caused by the destination timeout of the AppRouter.
+| _Root Cause_ | Most probably, this error is caused by the destination timeout of the App Router.
 | _Solution_ | Set your own `timeout` configuration of [@sap/approuter](https://www.npmjs.com/package/@sap/approuter#destinations).

 ### Why does the server crash with `No service definition found for <srv-name>`?